cancel-ge/cancel/README.md

 # Cancel.ge

-A platform for documenting and exposing companies and public figures not actively supporting Georgian EU membership aspirations.
+A platform for documenting and exposing companies, public figures, and entities affiliated with the current ex-facto government of Georgia or those failing to take actions to distance themselves from it, particularly in regard to their stance on Georgian EU membership aspirations.

 ## Tech Stack